eformat/openshift-virt-labs/README.md

 * **[Utilizing pod networking for VM's](https://github.com/heatmiser/openshift-virt-labs/blob/packet/docs/workshop/content/masquerade.md)**
 * **[Using the OpenShift Web Console with OpenShift Virtualization](https://github.com/heatmiser/openshift-virt-labs/blob/packet/docs/workshop/content/console.md)**

-As mentioned above, the entire environment is deployed within infrastructure hosted by Packet Cloud.
+As mentioned above, the entire environment is deployed within OpenShift infrastructure hosted by Packet Cloud.
 This means you can easily deploy the lab, follow some simple setup instructions, and you will have your own bare-metal OpenShift cluster to work on, with full admin access.

-The deployment is visualised as follows:
+The deployment is visualized as follows:

 <center>
     <img src="docs/workshop/content/img/labarch.png"/>
 </center>

 Within this environment you can access all aspects of the lab through the deployed lab guide.
-You receive details regarding how to access the guide upon completion of the ansible ocp4-workload-cnv automated deployment.
+You receive details regarding how to access the guide upon completion of the installation/deployment steps.

 > **NOTE**: For the purposes of this repo and the labs themselves, any reference to "CNV", "Container-native Virtualization" and "OpenShift Virtualization", and "KubeVirt" can be used interchangeably. installed